keptn/keptn.github.io/content/docs/0.7.x/operate/install/index.md

 Keptn consists of a **Control Plane** and an **Execution Plane**:

-* The **Control Plane** allows to use Keptn for the [Quality Gates](../../quality_gates/) and [Automated Operations](../../automated_operations/) use cases.
+* The **Control Plane** allows using Keptn for the [Quality Gates](../../quality_gates/) and [Automated Operations](../../automated_operations/) use cases.
 * The **Control Plane with the Execution Plane (for Continuous Delivery)** allows to implement [Continuous Delivery](../../continuous_delivery/) use cases with Keptn.

-When afterwards installing Keptn on your cluster, the CLI will allow to select the components which are installed.
+When afterwards installing Keptn on your cluster, the CLI will allow to select which planes are installed.

 Before installing Keptn on your cluster, please also consider how you would like to access Keptn.